-Encountering a skunk is never fun for you, your family, or your pets.
+Encountering a skunk is never fun for you, your family or your fur babies.
 You can’t try to scare the skunk, because it could spray everyone.
 You have to avoid the skunk, because it could carry rabies.
 If you’ve been having trouble with skunks on your property, there are steps you can take to prevent them.
 The skunk removal experts at Animal Remover discuss plants in your yard that keep skunks away from your garden, home, or property.

 Related Post: Plants to Use as Part of Wildlife Control Services